Can I Use Solar Panels Without Battery Storage? (And Is It Worth It?)

 Storing solar energy without batteries is easier than it sounds.
 In most residential settings, excess solar energy is “stored” on the local utility grid.
 And by “stored,” we mean used to power your neighbor’s house.
 You earn credit for the solar energy you share with the utility grid to offset the cost of using grid electricity at night.

-This not only reduces demand from the central utility, but it also reduces wear on the grid because the electrical current travels less distance.
+This not only reduces demand from the central utility but also reduces wear on the grid because the electrical current travels a shorter distance.

 For commercial applications, there are a number of ways to store solar energy without batteries.
 According to the EPA, these include: